yorkeyao/DataCV2024/README.md

 # Running Environment for Baseline

-To manage the python code, it is recommended to install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html).
+To manage the Python code, it is recommended to install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html).

-For creating environment,
+For creating an environment,

 ```python
 conda create -n tss python=3.7 -y